UplandsDynamic/freebsdashboard/README.md

 such as Nginx, Redis, or a MySQL server).

-Bash needs to be installed prior to running this script (pkg install bash), and the script needs to be run with bash, as root, like so:
+Bash needs to be installed prior to running this script (pkg install bash), and /usr/local/bin/bash needs to be executable by the "wheel" group.

+The install  script needs to be run with bash, as root, like so:

     cd /usr/local/freebsdashboard/static/DefaultConfigFiles
     sudo bash